MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/macros.md

 12. Select **Save and close**.

-Now, when the agent executes the macro, the actions will be executed by fetching the data parameter keys according to the context available from the sources.
+Now, when the agent runss the macro, the actions will be run by fetching the data parameter keys according to the context available from the sources.
 To learn more, see [Use automation dictionary to pass data parameters keys](automation-dictionary-keys.md).

 ## View macro run history